 For many kids who are slow starters, hurdle help is very effective.
 This doesn’t mean you are doing their homework for them—this is simply extra help designed to get them going on their own.

 If your child has a big, long-term project then you want to work with them to estimate how much time it’s going to take.
 Then your child has to work within that time frame.
 So if your child has a science project, help her manage and structure her time.
 For instance, if her project is due in 30 days, ask her:

 “How much time are you going to spend on it each night?”

 She might say, “15 minutes a night,” and you hold her to that.

 Don’t assume that your child knows how to manage her time effectively.
 As adults, we sometimes take for granted the habits we have spent a lifetime developing and forget that our kids are not there yet.

 The way that I structure the weekend is that Sunday night is a school night, not Friday.
 So if your child has homework for the weekend, and as long as he’s done all his work for the past week, he gets Friday and Saturday night off and he can do his homework on Sunday night.

 If there’s a project or something big to do over the weekend, then you work out with your child how to budget his time.
 He may have to put some time in on Saturday or Sunday during the day.
 But other than that, your child should have the weekend off too, just like adults do.

-If your child has overdue homework, their weekend shouldn’t start until those assignments are complete.
+If your child has overdue homework, their weekend shouldn’t begin until those assignments are done.
 In other words, Friday night is a homework night if their week’s work is not complete.